-Ishiguro's first novel after Literature tells the story of Klara, an Artificial Friend with outstanding observational qualities who, from her place in the store, watches the behaviour of those who come to browse and of those who pass on the street outside.
+Ishiguro's first novel after winning the Nobel Prize in Literature tells the story of Klara, an Artificial Friend with outstanding observational qualities who, from her place in the store, watches the behaviour of those who come to browse and of those who pass on the street outside.
 She remains hopeful that a customer will soon choose her.